Dark Mode Light Mode

 Hutong Neighborhood community

-We arrived right at the beginning of the covid era.
-Only 5 days before the borders of China closed for several years, we came back to Beijing, just in time.
+We arrived right at the beginning of the COVID era.
+Only five days before China’s borders closed for several years, we returned to Beijing just in time.

 It’s awesome to be immersed and welcomed in this local Hutong community as a foreigner.